Frequently Asked Questions

 Q: Which is the better stain — Latex or Oil?

 It depends on your preference.
 Latex Waterproofing Stains are water-based, making them easier to use.
 Latex Waterproofing Stains have low odor and clean up with soap and water.
 If you would like a more traditional exterior stain, try using an Oil Waterproofing Stain.
-No matter which formula you choose, Thompson's® WaterSeal® Deck & House Latex or Oil Waterproofing Stains provide our complete wood protection heritage.
+No matter which formula you choose, Thompson's® WaterSeal® Deck & House Waterproofing Stains provide our complete wood protection heritage.
+Before beginning the staining process, be sure your deck is clean and ready for treatment.

 Q: Does linseed oil strengthen wood fibers?